dansmyers/TheoreticalFoundationsOfCS/Challenge_Projects/1-Interpeter.md

 For this project, you need to implement the following features:

 - `input` and `print` statements
-- variable assignments using the symbol table, discussed in more detail below
+- Variable assignments using the symbol table, discussed in more detail below
-- evaluating arithmetic expressions
+- Evaluating arithmetic expressions
+- Write three more test programs of your own and modify the `main` section to read the program name from the command line, as in Assignment 4

 You don't need to implement `if`, `while, or `for` statements.
 Those will be the goal of the second challenge project.